 When searching for the ideal law firm, many legal professionals want to know whether the firm is flexible and willing to both adapt and evolve for the future.
-If a law office is engaging in purely in-house practices, they’ll be far more limited in their capabilities than a competing firm that innovates.
+If a law office is engaging in purely in-house practices, it’ll be far more limited in its capabilities than a competing firm that innovates.

 In attracting legal professionals to a firm, hybridization is crucial, particularly after the pandemic.
 Professionals want to know that a firm gives them access to the technology they expect to see, along with generally efficient processes and optimal flexibility.
 Developing a hybrid office environment with both onsite and offsite capabilities will go a long way in appealing to selective professionals.